gir-ish/predictive-analytics/README.md

 # 🎭 EmoFake Detection App

 This is a Streamlit-based web application that uses advanced machine learning models to detect whether an audio file is **bonafide** (emotionally authentic) or **spoofed** (emotionally fake).
-The application leverages Facebook's Wav2Vec2 for feature extraction and a TensorFlow-based CNN model trained on PTMs features for classification.
+The application leverages Facebook's Wav2Vec2 for feature extraction and a TensorFlow-based CNN model trained on MMS features for classification.

 ---